JishnaJyothi/e-survey-shangri-La-frontend/README.md

 ## Install App

-Run `npm install` to instal the angular packages.
+Run `npm install` to install the angular packages.
 ## Running local

 move to webapp folder in terminal and run `npm start` to run the app locally